The Trustee recognises the importance of protecting the privacy of an individual’s personal information.

 If applicable the overseas jurisdictions where personal information may be held or disclosed is attached to this policy at Appendix A.

-d) Integrity of personal information Information quality
+d) Integrity of personal information

-The Trustee takes steps to ensure that personal information collected is accurate, up to date, relevant and complete.
+Information quality The Trustee takes steps to ensure that personal information collected is accurate, up to date, relevant and complete.
 These steps include maintaining and updating personal information when advised by individuals that their personal information has changed, or proactively seeking clarification of details as necessary.

-The Trustee takes steps to protect the personal information held to prevent against loss, unauthorised access, use, modification, interference or disclosure, and against other misuse.
+Information security The Trustee takes steps to protect the personal information held to prevent against loss, unauthorised access, use, modification, interference or disclosure, and against other misuse.
 These steps include password protection for access to its information technology systems, securing paper files in locked cabinets and other physical access restrictions.

 When the personal information is no longer required by the Trustee, it will de-identify, destroy or delete the information in a secure manner as deemed most appropriate by the Trustee for the particular item.